-Identification used for proof of residency must have the applicant's name and current Morton Grove address (or a parent's/guardian's name in the case of a child).
+Identification used for proof of residency must have the applicant's name and current Morton Grove address (or a parent's/guardian's name/address in the case of a child).
 New cards can be used immediately.

-Borrowing by Children: The Morton Grove Public Library does not restrict access to materials based on the age of the borrower; such limitations are the responsibility of the parent or guardian.
+The Morton Grove Public Library does not restrict access to materials based on the age of the borrower; such limitations are the responsibility of the parent or guardian.
 However, parents/guardians may choose to prevent their child from borrowing R-rated DVDs and videotapes by completing and returning to the Library's Circulation Desk a "DVD and Videotape Loan Form."
 With this form on file, a child will be permitted to borrow DVD's and videotapes, from both the Youth Services and Adult Departments, rated G, PG, and PG-13, as well as unrated DVD's and videotapes.
 These forms expire on the child's 18th birthday.
-See also Parental Access to Information at the bottom of this page.

 Special Use Cards